-We are the Center for Development in Central America, a project of our 501(c)(3) non-profit, the Jubilee House Community, Inc. We began the JHC, Inc., in North Carolina in 1979.
-The focus of our organization, is to address the needs of the poor.
+The Center for Development in Central America is a project of the 501(c)(3) non-profit, the Jubilee House Community, Inc. The JHC, Inc., began its work in North Carolina in 1979.
+Since its inception, the organization’s focus has always been to address the needs of the poor.

 In 1993, the Jubilee House Community, Inc. created the CDCA in cooperation with Nicaraguans.
 Located just west of Managua, Nicaragua’s capital, the Center for Development in Central America began to work on-site in 1994 by addressing the needs of both small rural farmers as well as poor neighborhoods surrounding the city of Ciudad Sandino.
 Ciudad Sandino is now one of the largest cities in Nicaragua and the most densely populated.

 - An intentional community of people who share the name Jubilee House Community with the legal, non-profit organization.
 These people founded the CDCA and moved to Nicaragua in 1994.
 The core belief of members of the JHC is to make choices based on a preferential option for the poor.
 The Community has eleven members (eight adults and three children).
 Our members identify as Quakers (4 members), unaffiliated with any religion (3), Episcopalian (1), Presbyterian (1), agnostic (1), and toddler (1).
 Our nationalities are: 6 are citizens of the United States of America , 2 are Nicaraguan, 1 is Irish and 2 have triple citizenship (Nicaraguan, USA, and Ireland).

 - Nicaraguan members of the staff.
 Currently the CDCA has 32 people on staff: 25 are Nicaraguans and only seven are internationals.
 These Nicaraguans are the foundation of the CDCA.staff.